risk-first/website/docs/risks/Communication-Risks/On-Channels.md

 Shannon discusses that no channel is perfect:  there is always the **risk of noise** corrupting the signal.
 A key outcome from Shannon's paper is that there is a tradeoff:  within the capacity of the channel (the **bandwidth**), you can either send lots of information with _higher_ risk that it is wrong, or less information with _lower_ risk of errors.

-But channel risk goes wider than just this mathematical example:  messages might be delayed or delivered in the wrong order, or not be acknowledged when they do arrive.
+There are practical implications to this:  messages might be delayed or delivered in the wrong order, or not be acknowledged when they do arrive.
 Sometimes, a channel is just an inappropriate way of communicating.
-When you work in a different time-zone to someone else on your team, there is _automatic_ [Channel Risk](/tags/Channel-Risk), because instantaneous communication is only available for a few hours a day.
+When you work in a different time-zone to someone else on your team, there is _automatic_ [Communication Risk](/tags/Communication-Risk), because instantaneous communication is only available for a few hours a day.

 When channels are **poor-quality**, less communication occurs.
 People will try to communicate just the most important information.
 But, it's often impossible to know a-priori what constitutes "important".
 This is why [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) recommends the practices of [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming) and grouping all the developers together: although you don't know whether useful communication will happen, you are mitigating [Channel Risk](/tags/Channel-Risk) by ensuring high-quality communication channels are in place.